Moths of North Carolina

 Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLD

 Pristerognatha agilana is sometimes confused with Olethreutes auricapitana.
-A key distinction is that the two silvery antemedial lines of O. auricapitana fuse to form a V that terminates about one-third of the way between the costa and the dorsal margin.
-The two lines often remain separate and extend much farther inward in Pristerognatha agilana.
-The former also has a silvery spot above the V near the dorsal margin (absent in P. agilana), along with golden colored palps versus more whitish palps for P. agilana.
+A key distinction is that the two silvery antemedial lines of O. auricapitana fuse to form a ā€˜V’ that terminates about one-third of the way between the costa and the dorsal margin.
+The two lines tend to run parallel to one another, often remain separate, and extend much farther inward in P. agilana.
+The former also has a silvery spot above the V near the dorsal margin (absent in P. agilana), along with golden colored palps and head tufts, versus more whitish palps and blackish head tufts for P. agilana.

 Structural photos